vickomaris/tikitoko-api/README.md

 <!-- About The Project -->
 ## About The Project
-RESTful API made with Node.js and Express.js for Mamarecipe App.
+RESTful API made with Node.js and Express.js for Tikitoko App.

 ### Built With
 This app was built with some technologies below: